 Recovering from PTSD

-What can you do to help yourself recover from a traumatic event more quickly?
+How can you recover from a traumatic event more quickly?

 - Seek support from someone you trust and talk about your symptoms.